awsdocs/amazon-emr-release-guide/doc_source/emr-release-4x-details.md

 Initial release date: January 22, 2018

 **Changes, Enhancements, and Resolved Issues**
-+ Updated the Amazon Linux kernel of the default Amazon Linux AMI for Amazon EMR to address vulnerabilities associated with speculative execution \(CVE\-2017\-5715, CVE\-2017\-5753, and CVE\-2017\-5754\)\.
++ Updated the Amazon Linux kernel of the defaultAmazon Linux AMI for Amazon EMR to address vulnerabilities associated with speculative execution \(CVE\-2017\-5715, CVE\-2017\-5753, and CVE\-2017\-5754\)\.
 For more information, see [https://aws.amazon.com/security/security-bulletins/AWS-2018-013/](https://aws.amazon.com/security/security-bulletins/AWS-2018-013/)\.

 **Release 4\.9\.3 Component Versions**